 |DIRECTOR OF SOCIAL SCIENCES||MS N LEWIS|

 The Social Sciences Courses at Capital City Academy are devoted to studying how societies function and how individuals interact with the larger group.
 In Social Sciences we aim to challenge students on key questions of how we engage with people and the society.
 The courses seek to answer the questions about what drives human behaviour, the importance of money within a society, the key factors that influence our health and well-being and research skills to analyse and interpret information about human behaviour and activities.
 The Social Science Department offers a group of 9 different qualifications for Key Stage 4 and Key Stage 5, to cater for a range of learners.
-There are GCSE courses in Business Studies,Technical and Vocational courses in Business, Health and Social Care and iMedia and A Level courses in Economics and Psychology.
+There are GCSE courses in Business and Media Studies,technical/vocational courses in Business, Health and Social Care and iMedia and A Level courses in Economics and Psychology.

-Technical Vocational Qualification in Social Sciences at Level 2 and Level 3
+Technical/Vocational Qualifications in Social Sciences at Level 2 and Level 3

-Students should emerge with a range of skills which prepare them to work in industry or to devise and develop their own employment opportunity.
+Students should emerge with a range of skills which prepare them to work in industry or to devise and develop their own employment opportunities.
 At the end of these courses, students should be proficient in their communication, enterprise and presentation skills.
 Students are also provided with a strong basis for further study in higher education.

 General Certificate of Secondary Education (GCSE) Social Sciences

 These courses are options for students from Years 9-11 and are graded from the highest Grade 9 to Grade 1.
 The courses are delivered via direct teaching and are assessed through external examinations.
 At the moment, the GCSE is offered in Business Studies.

 Students who select a Social Science course will be provided with the skills to produce extended responses under timed conditions.They will learn how to assimilate information from different areas of study and to demonstrate their understanding in a written form under timed conditions.